startracex/zare/packages/cli/README.md

-# @Zare/CLI
+# @Zarejs/CLI

-> **@ZareCLI** — The official command-line interface for the **Zare Template Engine**.
+> **@Zarejs/CLI** — The official command-line interface for the **Zare Template Engine**.
 Designed for the modern JavaScript ecosystem, Zare CLI helps you initialize projects, compile templates, serve with hot-reload, and configure your application with ease.

 ---